Fresh News October-November 2025

 October and November have marked a decisive shift for the global iGaming industry, as regulation, technology, and market strategy converge.
 In this edition, we examine how Europe and the US are addressing cross-border policy challenges, while Asia is embracing AI innovation and strengthening responsible gaming frameworks.

 At the same time, emerging markets are rewriting the rulebook.
-Brazil’s crypto ban signals a compliance-first mindset, and the UAE’s first national framework sets the tone for a tightly regulated but innovation-driven environment.
+The UAE’s first national framework sets the tone for a tightly regulated yet innovation-driven environment, signaling how new markets are prioritizing structured growth and compliance.

 The sector is moving fast – and staying informed is no longer optional.
 Let’s dive in!